docknetwork/planning/spec/0003-schema.md

 1. `VerifiableCredential`'s `validateSchema` should validate the `credentialSubject` with given JSON schema.
 1. Utility methods `verifyCredential` and `verifyPresentation` should check if schema is incompatible with the subject.
 1. The `verify` and `verifyPresentation` should detect a subject with incompatible schema in `credentialSchema.`

+## Measuring Impact
+Dock chain will have a the schemas specified in the RFC written on chain and the SDK would be able to issue credentials referring those.
+The wriiten schemas should be present in the SDK as JSON so that they can be imported by the calling the library.

+## Teaching
+The SDK will have example scripts for writing and reading schema on chain.
+There would be example scripts showing how to use schemas in credentials.
+A tutorial (concepts and impl tutorial) would be added for teaching schema.

+## Security, Privacy, Risks
+None

+## Milestones
+- Schema support in node
+- Schema creation and query support in SDK
+- Schema integration with current credentials and presentations.

+## Open Questions
+None